La5te2/ChessAI/Melano.md

 +\Gamma_b(s)_{h,\rho(u,v)}.
 $$

-SoftMax normalizes these scores over all 65 possible target tokens for each fixed block, head and source token.
+Softmax normalizes these scores over all 65 possible target tokens for each fixed block, head and source token.
 The resulting output of head $h$ for source token $u$ is

 $$
 o_{b,h,u}=